stanRepo/BrowserTechnologies-PerformanceMatters/README.md

 - [ ] Take out global variables
 - [ ] Fix filter problem for image data from API
 - [ ] Add more Shadowing Effects
+- [ ] fix bug: noscript is being read by the screenreader, see noScript.ejs

 ## 7. Browser Technologies
     Features: